 DID reflects a failure to integrate various aspects of identity, memory, and consciousness into a single multidimensional self.
 Usually, a primary identity carries the individual's given name and is passive, dependent, guilty, and depressed.
 When in control, each personality state, or alter, may be experienced as if it has a distinct history, self-image, and identity.
 The alters' characteristics—including name, reported age and gender, vocabulary, general knowledge, and predominant mood—contrast with those of the primary identity.
 Certain circumstances or stressors can cause a particular alter to emerge.
 The various identities may deny knowledge of one another, be critical of one another, or appear to be in open conflict.

-The primary treatment for dissociative identity disorder is long-term psychotherapy with the goal of deconstructing the different personalities and integrating them into one.
+The primary treatment for dissociative identity disorder is long-term psychotherapy with the goal of exploring all parts/alters and getting to know each one of them on a deeper level both by myself and by other parts/alters.
+The client and all the parts get to decide whether their ultimate goal is to deconstruct the different personalities and integrate them into one or fewer parts/alters OR to have all the parts living in harmony and reduce any symptoms that might impair the primary identity from functioning in day-to-day life.
 Other treatments include cognitive and creative therapies.
 Although there are no medications that specifically treat this disorder, antidepressants, anti-anxiety drugs, or tranquilizers may be prescribed to help control the psychological symptoms associated with it.
 With proper treatment, many people who are impaired by DID experience improvement in their ability to function in their work and personal lives.